-Freematics ONE+ is based on ESP32 and can be programmed as Arduino.
+Freematics ONE+ is based on ESP32 and can be programmed as an Arduino platform.
 We provide Arduino library and reference code for the hardware on which developers can evolve their own products with least efforts.
-If you are a pro, we highly recommend to use PlatformIO IDE as the development environment, though Arduino IDE or Arduino Makefile with ESP-IDF can be used as well.
+If you are a pro, we highly recommend to use PlatformIO IDE or ESP-IDF as the development environment.
 For beginners, we provide a dedicated tool for configuring, compiling and uploading the code for a quick start.

 First of all, let’s get to know about the physical interfaces Freematics ONE+ has.

 - OBD-II Male Connector (16-pin)

 - GPIO Socket (4-pin)

 - Micro SIM card slot (not used for units without cellular module)